Which Institutions Own Shares In Purple Innovation Inc. (PRPL)?

 Purple Innovation Inc. (PRPL) Insider Activity

 A total of 21 insider transactions have happened at Purple Innovation Inc. (PRPL) in the last six months, with sales accounting for 11 and purchases happening 10 times.
-The most recent transaction is an insider purchase by KERBY JEFFERY SCOTT, the company’s Chief of Owned Retail.
-SEC filings show that KERBY JEFFERY SCOTT bought 16,350 shares of the company’s common stock on May 26 at a price of $3.45 per share for a total of $56445.0.
-Following the purchase, the insider now owns 39427.0 shares.
+The most recent transaction is an insider purchase by McGarvey Casey Kale, the company’s Chief Legal Officer.
+SEC filings show that McGarvey Casey Kale bought 22,300 shares of the company’s common stock on Jun 02 at a price of $2.85 per share for a total of $63553.0.
+Following the purchase, the insider now owns 0.11 million shares.